pvzkhan/webprepwala/README.md

    python manage.py runserver
    ```
    - The website will be available at `http://127.0.0.1:8000/`
+   - If deploying to Render.com or another production server, you do not need to run the development server with `python manage.py runserver`.
+Instead, the platform will use the `Procfile` to start the app with Gunicorn automatically.
+   - For local development, continue to use:
+     ```sh
+     python manage.py runserver
+     ```

 ## Using the Website
 - Visit the home page at `http://127.0.0.1:8000/`